 At Putney, Levels 1, 2, and 3 differ from those in other institutions.
 Two academic trimesters correspond to one level of the language undertaken.
 Students are required to complete a minimum of nine trimesters of a language or demonstrate proficiency surpassing Level 3 to qualify for graduation.
 Beyond Level 3, our offerings consist of selected topics and trimester seminars that are comparable to intermediate or advanced levels at other institutions.

-In beginning level French, student goals are twofold: to use basic French in speaking, listening, writing, and reading, and to acquire study skills necessary to learn a new language.
-Students develop their basic interpersonal communication skills around themes like school, family and weekend events.
-By the end of the course, students understand French spoken at a measured pace and learn strategies to cope with the gaps in their comprehension.
+How do we progress from lists and learned phrases to rudimentary communication in a new language?
+The first level of French focuses on teaching students how to use simple French in speech and writing, understand basic French when listening and reading, and acquire the study skills necessary to learn a new language.
+Working in the present tense, students develop basic interpersonal communication skills around themes like school, family and weekend events.
+By the end of the course, students understand simple French spoken at a measured pace and learn strategies to cope with the gaps in their comprehension.
+(Two Terms)

-In level two, students expand their ability to communicate about daily routines and habits, food, friends, and family, in the present, future, and past.
-They continue to use memorized phrases while they also increase their ability to communicate spontaneously and naturally in both predictable and unpredictable situations.
-Students demonstrate their proficiency through written and oral work through interviews, dialogues, tests, homework, and class participation.
+How do past tenses allow us to ask questions and communicate our thoughts with greater precision?
+In French 2, students expand their ability to communicate about daily routines and habits, food, friends, and family in both the present and past tenses.
+They continue to use memorized phrases while also building their ability to communicate in both predictable and unpredictable situations.
+Students demonstrate proficiency through written and oral work, interviews, dialogues, tests, homework, and class participation.
+(Two Terms)

-In level three, students expand their ability to describe topics of personal interest and current events in the past, present, future.
-They develop their writing and speaking skills to communicate spontaneously in indicative and the conditional, and are introduced to the subjunctive mood.
-Students communicate in French and demonstrate proficiency through written and oral work, interviews, dialogues, tests, homework, readings, and class participation.
+How do the past, present, and future tenses work together for more purposeful use of language?
+In French 3, students advance their ability to describe topics of personal interest in the past, present, future.
+They develop their writing and speaking skills to communicate more naturally and fully in the indicative.
+Students use French to demonstrate their proficiency with written and oral work, interviews, dialogues, tests, homework, readings, and class participation.
+(Two Terms)

 Spanish 1: Foundation